 Some of the most common causes of pedestrian accidents are driver negligence, failure to yield the right of way, and failure to obey traffic signals or signs.

 These accidents fall under personal injury law as a type of personal injury accident.
-This means that if you have been injured in a personal injury accident and you have proof, you can file a personal injury lawsuit.
+This means that if you have been injured in a personal injury accident and have proof, you can file a lawsuit.

 A pedestrian accident can cause a lot of damage, including broken bones, brain injuries, and even death.
 Pedestrian accidents resulted in over 100,000 emergency room visits as recently as 2020.
 Filing a personal injury lawsuit can help you find justice and compensation for your injuries.